HumanCellAtlas/data-consumer-vignettes/test/README.md

     ├── README.md               You are here!
-    ├── ignore                  Add a directory to this file (one per line) to skip during testing ├── requirements-dev.txt    Dependencies for running the tests └── requirements.txt        Dependencies for running the notebooks
+    ├── ignore                  Add a directory to this file (one per line) to skip during testing ├── requirements-dev.txt    Dependencies for running the tests └── requirements.txt        Dependencies for running notebooks (global)

+## Specifying requirements

+To specify requirements for a notebook, add the depenencies to a `requirements.txt` next to the notebook.
+(This is a convention for organization - all dependencies are installed into the same environment.)
+All `requirements.txt` files in this repo will be installed prior to testing.

+`test/requirements.txt` is used to list dependencies used by all notebooks.